Preaload Image

 Who can enrol?

-You are a devotee and you want to perform sadhana during Navaratri.
+You are a devotee and/or a Vedanta sadhaka and you want to perform sadhana leading to Mahashivaratri.

 You are a practicing Hindu and/or are of Hindu origin.

-You commit to attending all the days of course.
-Since the sankalpa is of sadhana for nine days, in case you miss one/two days, please catch up within the duration of Navaratri culminating in Dashara.
+You commit to attending all the five days of the course.
+In case you miss one/two days, please catch up by Mahashivaratri, 8th stretching to 9th March.

 What does the sadhana involve?

-Suggested Donation – Rs 900 or its multiples
+Suggested donation – Rs 500 or its multiples

 Please credit your donation to the following account.